tom-seddon/beeb_test_os/README.md

 On B+/Master, tap M to display main memory (the default) and S to display shadow memory.

-In mode 0 or 4, tap SPACE to adjust the screen address.
+If not in mode 7, tap SPACE to adjust the screen address.
 (The start address in mode 7 is fixed.)
 The address is indicated by the caps lock/shift lock LEDs: